 At Genesis Pain and Regenerative Medicine our goal is to help our patients find the relief that they need to live their best life possible.
 We know that pain can slow you down and prevent you from doing the things that you want to do.
 This is why we offer a number of different treatments and procedures, designed to target some of the main causes of pain that can hold you back from living the life that you want.

-If you’re interested in learning more about our treatments and procedures, schedule an appointment with one of our offices located in Keller, South Lake or Mid-Cities today to learn more about how we can help you get back to living life.
+If you’re interested in learning more about our treatments and procedures, schedule an appointment with our office located in Colleyville today to learn more about how we can help you get back to living life.

 PRP Injections are a common non-surgical treatment used for chronic tendon, ligament and muscle injuries.
 They can be used in the joints and along the spine, and are popular solutions for injuries such as tennis elbow.